fangpenlin/avataaars/README.md

 npm install avataaars --save
 ```

 if you are using npm.
-Then, in your React app, import the Avataaar component and put it where you like it to be, fro example
+Then, in your React app, import the Avataaar component and put it where you like it to be, for example

 ```jsx
 import * as React from 'react'